Security-Onion-Solutions/securityonion-docs/local-rules.rst

        sudo rule-update

--  If you built the rule correctly, then Snort/Suricata should be back up and running.
+-  If you built the rule correctly, then Suricata should be back up and running.

 Testing Local Rules
 -------------------